Michael McKenry: Milwaukee Brewers

 On August 15, 2016, McKenry was traded to the Milwaukee Brewers in exchange for an unknown return.
 In 14 games for the Triple–A Colorado Springs SkySox, he batted .250/.500/.406 with one home run and six RBI.
 McKenry elected free agency following the season on November 7.

 Tampa Bay Rays

 On December 16, 2016, McKenry signed a minor league contract with the Tampa Bay Rays.
 He spent the 2017 season with the Triple–A Durham Bulls, playing in 74 games and hitting .209/.338/.324 with 4 home runs and 25 RBI.
 McKenry elected free agency following the season on November 6.

 Post-playing career

 On February 2, 2018, McKenry announced his retirement to join MTSU as the director of player development.
 On February 9, 2018, the Pittsburgh Pirates announced he would serve as a studio analyst on the team's pregame and postgame shows.

 Personal life

 McKenry is the son of Cliff and Shelia McKenry.
 He married his wife, Jaclyn, in 2008.

+In 2025, McKenry filed a lawsuit against a right wing media company, alleging they failed to repay a $15,000 startup loan and significantly misrepresented their online reach.
+The company described themselves as "an uncensored platform empowering (Second Amendment) creators to thrive without censorship.
+Cancel-proof and purpose-built, it champions freedom, community and revenue generation, standing against big tech’s attack on the firearm industry.”
+A review of 65 videos posted on the site revealed the videos had accumulated a total of 103 views.